FIRE-Phoebe/Amazon_Vine_Analysis/README.md

 # Amazon Vine Analysis

 ## Overview of the analysis
 Amazon Vine Analysis project analyzes Amazon reviews that are written by members of the paid/unpaid Amazon Vine program.
 We perform the ETL process by using PySpark, AWS RDS instance, and pgAdmin to analyze the reviews of special product: software.
-Our goal is to determin if there is any bias toward favorable reviews from Vine members in our dataset.
+Our goal is to determine if there is any bias toward favorable reviews from Vine members in our dataset.

 ## Results
 According to our analysis, there are total 17,762 reviews.